Shooting Love, 200X: Minus Zero

 Minus Zero is an endless shooter with abstract characters.
 Similar to the other games featured in this compilation, it includes replay saves and playback, and online leaderboards.

 Trizeal Remix

 Release

 A limited edition of Shooting Love, 200X included a superplay called Insanity Nice DVD2!. with expert replays for the Shooting Love.
 2007 edition of Exzeal by UNIT-1 by TSP, UNIT-2 by Zen Nippon Aloë wo aiteru kai, UNIT-3 by CYR-Setaro~, UNIT-4 by UMC(hinakko), and the arcade edition of Shmups Skill Test by LYH, Kuusoukagakurensharyokusokutei game Sya Watch by S*Sama; Exzeal OUT TAKE, Shooting Love.
-Koushien highlight footage.
+Koushien highlights footage.

 An extra DVD called Shachou Love.
 200X was a pre-order bonus which included footage of Toshiaki Fujino and Triangle Service staff during a Shooting Love.
 Koushien event.

 Reception

 Bordersdown awarded the Xbox 360 version of Shooting Love, 200X a score of 4/10.

 Video Chums gave the compilation a 7/10 praising it for its "decent collection of games and modes", particularly that "Trizeal Remix and Exzeal feature great classic shoot 'em up gameplay", but criticized the "overall bland presentation".